Kqpa/math/_posts/2025-01-07-math-and-jazz.md

 ---
 layout: post
 title: "Jazz Music and Mathematics Summary"
+subtitle: "The article discusses the topic Jazz Music and Mathematics.
+It dives into the subtopics such as durations of notes in jazz and swing conventions..."
 categories: article-review
 author:
 - Çınla Sadberk Arslan
-summary: "The article discusses the topic Jazz Music and Mathematics.
-It dives into the subtopics such as durations of notes in jazz and swing conventions..."
 ---

 &nbsp; The article discusses the topic Jazz Music and Mathematics.
 It dives into the subtopics such as durations of notes in jazz and swing conventions, number of bars in a passage, jazz notes, jazz chords, and symphonic and jazz keys and instrumentation.